opencodenitr/hephaestus/README.md

 ### Contributing 🎃
 ------------

 This repository is one of the many repositories maintained by the NIT Rourkela tech community.

-To get more info about all of our projects, visit our [Info Doc](https://www.notion.so/c019f8d965c24047b92f227a1b20fe4b?v=b1de077e3ea54a7daf480e8ca59e3167) <br>
-We are super happy that you are here and invite you to join us at [our Hacktoberfest Meetup](http://bit.ly/NITR-HF). <br>
-Our Slack Community: [Slack Invite](http://bit.ly/NITRDevs) <br>
+If you wish to be a part of our Tech community, please join us here: [Slack Invite](http://bit.ly/NITRDevs) <br>
 #### We are are excited to see your awesome PRs.
 As a recognition of your awesome efforts, we would be giving a badge of gratitute to you to showcase your fantastic contribution on sending your first PR in October 2021
 `Contributions for Hacktoberfest 2021 are welcome 🎉🎉`